UttamPanchasara/PDF-Generator/README.md

 ```

 ## Quick Start
-In order start using PdfGenerator, Just copy below code to your project and just pass the required values and that's all you done!
+In order to start using PdfGenerator, Just copy below code to your project and just pass the required values and that's all you done!

 ```kotlin
  CreatePdf(this)